apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

     sql_alchemy_conn = my_conn_string

 Once you have changed the backend, airflow needs to create all the tables required for operation.
-Create an empty DB and give airflow's user permission to ``CREATE/ALTER`` it.
+Create an empty DB and give Airflow's user permission to ``CREATE/ALTER`` it.
 Once that is done, you can run -

 .. code-block:: bash